 A UNESCO World Heritage Site.
-The Amalfi coast is a historically and artistically rich cultural hub.
+The Amalfi coast is an artistically and historically rich cultural hub.
 Its location is along the south-eastern coast, very close to Naples.
-Charter a boat in the Tyrrhenian sea and enjoy a classically Italian scenery.
+Charter a boat in the Tyrrhenian sea and enjoy classical Italian scenery.
 Seaside vineyards, colourful towns such as Ravello and Positano and immerse yourself in the diverse culture found in this region.
-This will be a truly unique and memorable amalfi coast yacht charter experience.
+This will be a truly unique and memorable Amalfi coast yacht charter experience.

 The Landscape and Architecture seen from an Amalfi Coast Yacht Charter

 The Amalfi coast is located at the foot of the Lattari mountains.
 This unique location creates a landscape of beaches, coves, as well as cultivated terraces, vineyards and citrus & olive groves.
 These opposing natures meet to form unforgettable earthly salty scents which are not easily forgotten by any Amalfitano guest.
 This exclusive immersion in nature by sea is only for the privileged.
 It allows you to explore and understand the history and inspiration behind the food that is served in this Italian region, which has its roots in the exact locations you will visit.

 Weaving through groves and terraces are cliff top villages, built in pastel shades of pink, orange and blue.
 Sunset walks through stone sidewalks in company of naturally growing purple flowers will be a highlight.
 They are colourful and romantic.
 These towns also offer traditional forms of art to admire.
 Vietri sul Mare, famous worldwide for its ceramics, is an example.